 A child bride sets up a new future

-When people in the village want a new pair of shoes or a nice new bag, they go and see Diana.
+When people in the village want a new pair of shoes or a nice new bag, they go and see Daina.

 It’s a remarkable turnaround since she dropped out of school, got married and gave birth at the age of 15.
 Unable to complete her education, she worried how she’d be able to support her two young children.
 Now, aged 21 and with help from Save the Children, she runs a thriving leather business that supports all generations of the family.

 Although the legal age for marriage is 18, one under-age girl gets married roughly every minute in Uganda.
-In parts of Nwoya district in Northern Uganda, where Diana is from, 68% of girls get married before they turn 18.
-Diana didn’t want to be one of them.
+In parts of Nwoya district in Northern Uganda, where Daina is from, 68% of girls get married before they turn 18.
+Daina didn’t want to be one of them.

 “I started digging and farming (to try and earn money), but it wasn’t easy.
 It was hard to earn enough to pay for school,” she says.